Satsuki Red Azalea

 Lovely clusters of blooms that are redwith a darker red throat cover this azalea in mid spring; an upright shrub that is great for planting in groups; needs highly acidic and organic soil that is well drained

 Satsuki Red Azalea is covered in stunning clusters of red trumpet-shaped flowers at the ends of the branches in mid spring.
-It has green foliage which emerges light green in spring.
+It has green evergreen foliage which emerges light green in spring.
 The small glossy narrow leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Satsuki Red Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.